nextuav/docs/docs/matrixcc/integration.md

 ## P2 : RADIO LINK
 - Cable : 6 pin
 - Connect the P2 port of the MatrixCC to the air unit using a UART cable.
+- *Standard Connection:* Connect the air unit to your autopilot

 ## P3 : FLIGHT CONTROLLER
 - Cable : 6 pin